 As you can see, the email implements all five suggestions we outlined above.
 The email is, of course, automated, so the user’s information and payment details are automatically populated into the text (which means one less thing for you to do and another reason why an automated online registration software is worth its weight in gold!)

-GREAT Payment Acknowledgment Email
+GREAT Payment Confirmation Email

 What makes this a great payment receipt acknowledgment email